xinmiaow/STAT545-hw-Wang-Xinmiao/hw10/hw10_IMDb.md

 Runtime verse Year
 ------------------

 There is no exact pattern of the running time over year.
+Similar to the histogram, Most of top rated movies lasts for between 100 minutes and 150 minutes

 ``` r
 movie.dat %>%